gc-js/DePS/README.md

-# DeepNovo-pytorch
+# DePS

-The DeepNovoV1 branch contains a pytorch re-implementation of [DeepNovo](https://github.com/nh2tran/DeepNovo)

-The DeepNovoV2 branch contains the implementation of our proposed [DeepNovoV2](https://arxiv.org/abs/1904.08514) model.
+The DePS branch contains the implementation of our proposed [DePS](https://arxiv.org/abs/2203.08820) model.

 ## Dependency
 python >= 3.6